 As we celebrate the Pilgrims’ journey, the Native Americans who taught the Pilgrims how to survive in the New World, and the spirit of giving thanks, kids can enjoy their Thanksgiving turkey dinners with a little Pilgrim spirit!

-These are perfect to make ahead of time OR make them on Thanksgiving to give the kids something to do while the turkey cooks!
+These Mayflower Cups are perfect to make ahead of time OR make them on Thanksgiving to give the kids something to do while the turkey cooks!

-Supplies needed for these super simple Thanksgiving Mayflower Cups:
+Supplies needed for these super simple Mayflower Cups to Celebrate Thanksgiving:

 - Brown paper cups (or purchase at a party store)